abdullahsmarei/E-Charge-Finder/README.md

 Watch the progress bars on station cards change colors and numbers every 3 seconds.

-E-Charge Finder (Sprint 2 - V0.2)
+E-Charge Finder

 A modern, frontend-only web application for locating EV charging stations with real-time simulations.

-New Features (Sprint 2)
+New Features

-PROJ-4: Advanced Filtering: Filter stations by Charger Type (Fast/Normal), Speed (kW), Price Range, and Distance.
+ Advanced Filtering: Filter stations by Charger Type (Fast/Normal), Speed (kW), Price Range, and Distance.
 Results update dynamically.

-PROJ-5: Enhanced Availability UI: Real-time updates every 3 seconds with pulsing visual indicators, color-coded status bars (Green/Yellow/Red), and improved animations.
+ Enhanced Availability UI: Real-time updates every 3 seconds with pulsing visual indicators, color-coded status bars (Green/Yellow/Red), and improved animations.

-PROJ-6: Personalization:
+ Personalization:

 Favorites: Mark stations as favorites to see them on your profile.